digital-land/land-calculator/README.md

-A demonstration of using planning data to estimate land is potentially suitable for development.
+A demonstration of using planning data to estimate land is unconstrained and potentially suitable for development.

     https://planning.data.gov.uk